Mwamitovi/crest_homes-child-theme/README.md

 ## Description ##

-This is a GeneratePress Child theme built for ***cresthomes (uganda)*** based on [GeneratePress](https://generatepress.com/) theme - a lightweight WordPress theme built with a focus on speed and usability.
+This is a GeneratePress Child theme built for ***crest-homes*** based on [GeneratePress](https://generatepress.com/) theme - a lightweight WordPress theme built with a focus on speed and usability.

 ## Installation ##